 For guests who want to spend the night in Tado, overnight stays in a local household can be arranged.
 You will indulge in traditional food prepared by your host family, and of course you will gain an even more profound insight into the everyday life of the villagers.
 Please respect the community’s code of conduct.
 For more information, ask your guide or host family about these rules.

 As Tado is quite a young tourist spot, there are no tourist facilities, commercial restaurants or accommodation providers in this area yet.
-Overnight stays can be arranged for you by Pak Yeremias Uril (see contact details above).
+Only 9 homestays in the village can be an overnight option and can be arranged for you by Pak Yeremias Uril (see contact details above).

 How to get there